National Council of Women of Australia

 The National Council of Women of Australia (NWA) is an Australian organisation founded in 1931.
 The council is an umbrella organisation with which are affiliated seven State and Territory National Councils of Women.
 It is non-party political, non-sectarian, volunteer organisation and open to all women.
 It first affiliated with the International Council of Women in 1896, through the New South Wales NCW.
+That NSW organisation was created on 26 August 1896 in Sydney Town Hall by eleven women-related organisations.

 The Constituent councils were formed in: